So, you’ve decided to open up a bike rental shop, or you’re at least thinking about it—awesome!

 Where to get the bikes from?

 For rental shops, bikes are usually bought in bigger batches straight from the manufacturer or the importer.
 Having deals with manufacturers usually means you get the bikes with a little discount, but it’s still not a cheap shopping trip.

 It’s naive to think that it would be viable to buy an expensive bike, run it for a few seasons until it pays itself back, and then sell it for pennies.
-You have to take care of the bike in order for it to keep its value for reselling purposes.
+You have to take care of the bike for it to keep its value for reselling purposes.

 How to decide on what to buy?

 For the average Joe, the bike itself might last for years, maybe even a lifetime.
-In Roll Outdoors’ case a bike’s lifecycle is only one year.
-Currently Roll Outdoor has a fleet of a few dozen bikes, and it has pretty much steadily grown over the course of four years.
+In Roll Outdoors’ case, a bike’s lifecycle is only one year.
+Currently, Roll Outdoor has a fleet of a few dozen bikes, and it has steadily grown over four years.
 In the next few years, however, they’re planning on exponentially growing their inventory as they are also opening new locations.
-Because of the short lifespan of the bikes (for rental purposes), the purchase decision criteria is also different, and there’s a lot to consider.
+Because of the short lifespan of the bikes (for rental purposes), the purchase decision criteria are also different, and there’s a lot to consider.

 One of the most important things Roll Outdoors takes into consideration while buying more equipment is maintenance and spare parts, to be exact: